memcachier/docs/heroku_articles/expressjs-memcache.md

 posted like in a variable.

 > note
 > Storing likes in a variable is a bad idea.
-Each time the app restarts it wipes
+Each time the app restarts, it wipes
 > all likes.
-We just do this here for convenience.
-In a serious application you
+We do this here only for convenience.
+In a production application, you
-> would store such information in a database.
+> should store such information in a database.

 ```js
 // ...